paulaloure/Portfolio-Projects/README.md

 I have created a PostgreSQL database to load the videos data, as well as saved them to excel files with timestamps.

-As a result, 2 excel files are created (examples can be found in this repository):
+2 excel files are created (examples can be found in this repository):
  - Youtube_channel_details - with details regarding the youtube channel:
     - channel name
     - channel id